oddbird/css-sandbox/src/scope/index.md

 All CSS Selectors are global,
 matching against the entire DOM.
 As projects grow,
-or adqapt a more modular "component-composition" approach, it can be hard to track what names have been used, and avoid conflicts.
+or adapt a more modular "component-composition" approach, it can be hard to track what names have been used, and avoid conflicts.